 Our professors teach all classes and labs, and their interests span a range of topics, from petrology to volcanology.
 Students have access to state-of-the-art equipment as well as extensive collections of minerals, rocks and fossils, and topographic and geologic maps.

 Union is a member of the Keck Geology Consortium, a multi-college collaboration that provides research opportunities every summer.
-During summer and winter breaks, many students pursue geologically focused mini-terms in Alaska, Iceland and Peru.
+During summer and winter breaks, many students pursue geologically focused mini-terms in Alaska or Peru.

 Our students regularly present their research at the National Conference on Undergraduate Research, at Union's Steinmetz Symposium, and at regional, national and even international professional conferences.
 Many students are co-authors on papers that are published in scientific journals.